What are cookies?

 Meet the computer cookie

-No matter what it’s called, a computer cookie consists of information.
+No matter what it is called, a computer cookie is made up of information.
 When you visit a website, the website sends the cookie to your computer.
 Your computer stores it in a file located inside your web browser.
 (To help you find it, this file is often called “Cookies.”)

 What do browser cookies do?